Rachel Gupta: Miss Grand India 2024

 In May 2024, Gupta was announced as a finalist for the Miss Grand India 2024 competition organized by the Glamanand Group.
 At the grand finale held on 11 August 2024, she was crowned as Miss Grand India 2024 by the outgoing titleholder Arshina Sumbul at Zee Studios in Jaipur, Rajasthan.
 During the competition, she also won the sub-titles of Miss Top Model, Best in Ramp Walk, Beauty with a Purpose, and Best National Costume.

 As Miss Grand India 2024, Gupta travelled to Thailand as a special guest for both the preliminary and final event of the Miss Grand Suraburi 2025 competition.
 During her visit, she also took the opportunity to support the Foundation for Slum Child Care in Bangkok, donating essential items valued at 10,000 THB to aid the foundation's important work.

 Miss Grand International 2024

 Gupta represented India at the Miss Grand International 2024 pageant, held in Thailand from late September to 25 October 2024.
+Although not a frontrunner at the beginning of the event, she gradually gained momentum among pageant fans.
 At the end of the event, she was crowned as the winner by the outgoing titleholder, Luciana Fuster of Peru.
 With her victory, she became the first Indian and the third Asian to win the Miss Grand International crown.

-On 28 May 2025, Gupta resigned as Miss Grand International 2024 due to an alleged conflict with the Miss Grand International organization, on the grounds that she received unpleasant treatment while on duty.
+On 28 May 2025, Gupta was dethroned as Miss Grand International 2024 due to an alleged conflict with the Miss Grand International organization, on the grounds that she received unpleasant treatment while on duty.
 The first runner-up, Christine Juliane Opiaza of the Philippines assumed the title as Miss Grand International 2024.